NickCanino/can-ini-dataset/README.md

-# CAN-INI: Nominal & Parameterized CAN Bus Attack Dataset for Intrusion Detection Systems
+# CANini: Nominal & Parameterized CAN Bus Attack Dataset for Intrusion Detection Systems

-This repository contains a link to the CAN-INI dataset, which is too large to be uploaded directly to GitHub.
+This repository contains a link to the CANini dataset, which is too large to be uploaded directly to GitHub.
 You can download the files from the links below:
 [Download](https://drive.google.com/drive/folders/1PRpj1szJDsWvfP7upyny1vBQDeYZDn8f?usp=drive_link)

 ## Dataset Description

-The CAN-INI dataset includes data generated from various attacks and benign scenarios in the context of communication networks.
+The CANini dataset includes data generated from various attacks and benign scenarios in the context of communication networks.
 It is divided into two main categories: Attacks and Benign Scenarios.

 ### Attacks